rr1000/slate/source/index.md

 # Physical Safeguards (see [164.310](http://www.hhs.gov/ocr/privacy/hipaa/administrative/securityrule/physsafeguards.pdf))

-This one is pretty straight forward - *physical measures, policies, and procedures to protect a covered entityâ€™s electronic information systems and related buildings and equipment, from natural and environmental hazards, and unauthorized intrusion.*
+This one is pretty straight forward - *physical measures, policies, and procedures to protect a covered entityâ€™s electronic information systems and related buildings and equipment, from natural and environmental hazards, and unauthorized intrusion.* Data center security is typically easier to address than office security, though at Catalyze we address both.

 ## Facility Access Controls - 164.310(a)(1)

 ```
 Catalyze, Inc. infrastructure supporting the its environment is hosted at Rackspace, which provides hosting and recovery services for the infrastructure.

 Catalyze headquarters also has any written policies and procedures for safeguarding the corporate location, which includes workstations with access to the environment, from unauthorized physical access.
+Smart locks are used to track access and all visitors are logged and escorted.

-The Catalyze environment is entirely hosted and built on hardware components provided by Rackspace in a multitenant configuration, which Catalyze would never have access into.
+The Catalyze environment is entirely hosted and built on hardware components provided by Rackspace, which Catalyze would never have access into.
 ```

 Standard | Description